rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 1. Copy your renewed certificate, intermediate certificate bundle and key file into the directory that you use to hold your certificates.

-2. Open the httpd.conf file and add or update the following directives:
+2. Open your webiste configuration file (for example, `httpd.conf` for Apache), and add or update the following directives:

-   - SSLCertificateFile /path to certificate file/your issued certificate
+   - SSLCertificateFile: /path to your issued certificate
-   - SSLCertificateKeyFile /path to key file/your key file
+   - SSLCertificateKeyFile: /path to your key file
-   - SSLCertificateChainFile /path to intermediate certificate/null
+   - SSLCertificateChainFile: /path to your intermediate certificate

 3. Restart your webserver.

 ### DNS Update

 Because you are updating an existing SSL certificate, you don't need to wait for propagation as you would when installing a new SSL certificate.

 **NOTE**: Removing the SSL certificate from your site will change its IP address, which might require a DNS change.